Eve-C-2/wed11amGroup6/use-cases/uc-all-countries-continent.md

 7. The system displays the resulting table to the analyst.

-8. The analyst reviews the results — the report is successfully generated.
+8. The researcher reviews the results — the report is successfully generated.

 ## EXTENSIONS